 I had struggled with anger, for instance, for so long that I had to ask for my son’s help.
 Though very young, he has a very different temperament from me and so he played his role very well – even as I looked up to God for help.

 Deep inside me, I knew that there was no way I could become somebody’s wife with such a temper.
 However, in God’s time I overcame it and now I thank Him for setting me free.

 Besides my shortcomings (anger was just one of them), there were many things that I felt needed to be in place before I could consider marriage.
-There were times I would close myself and imagine a marriage situation, and I can tell you those moments were not the best.
-It felt like a load to me – having to wake up to prepare your husband for work, coming home faster to make supper and all.
+There were times I would close my eyes and imagine a marriage situation, and I can tell you those moments were not the best.
+It felt like a burden to me – having to wake up to prepare your husband for work, coming home faster after work to make supper and all.

 However, their reunion has taught me that you cannot leave God out of your marriage – especially if you want Him to keep it intact.
 It was His design in the first place, and so He will do anything to make it achieve its purpose – as long as you allow Him to.